dotnet/orleans-docs/src/docs/grains/grain_persistence/dynamodb_storage.md

         options.Service = /* Dynamo DB service name */;
     });
 ```
-To configure using AWS profile names you can use the following command and add the create information as needed.
+If your authentication method requires token/non-default profile name, you can also define those properties like so:
 `cat ~/.aws/credentials`
 ```
 [YOUR_PROFILE_NAME]